Transport in Brussels: Brussels Metro

-The Brussels Metro was first opened in 1976 and has been expanding since, to comprise as of 2009 a set of four metro lines serving a total of 60 metro stations, most of which are underground.
+The Brussels Metro, which is operated by the Brussels Intercommunal Transport Company (STIB/MIVB), was first opened in 1976.
+It has been expanding since to comprise, as of 2009, a set of four metro lines serving a total of 60 metro stations, most of which are underground.
 Line 1 connects Gare de l'Ouest/Weststation to the east of the city.
 Line 2 runs in a loop around the city centre.
 Line 5 runs between the west to the south-east of the city via the centre.
 Line 6 connects the King Baudouin Stadium at the north-west of Brussels, to the city centre, ending by a loop around the centre in the same way as line 2.
-Lines 3 and 4 are operated by major Brussels trams.
+Lines 4 and 10 are operated as premetro tramways.